Can Acupuncture help treat PCOS?

 - darkening of skin around armpits, groin, or back of neck

-PCOS is called a syndrome, rather than a disease, as there is a wide range of ways that it presents and a variety of factors that characterize it making a diagnosis even harder.
+PCOS is called a syndrome, rather than a disease, as there is a wide range of ways that it presents and a variety of factors making a diagnosis even harder.

 Are there other concerns?

 A common misconception is that PCOS is a “fertility disease”.
-It is best described as an endocrine or metabolic syndrome that can affect the health of any person with it for life.
+It is best described as a metabolic syndrome that can affect the health of any person with it for life.

 Having PCOS makes it far more common to have metabolic risk factors, such as insulin resistance, high cholesterol, high blood pressure, and type 2 diabetes, which ultimately increases the risk for chronic disease later in life.